gfw_forest_carbon_net_flux

 function

-Displays the net loss of forest ecosystem carbon, calculated as the difference between forest carbon emissions from stand-replacing forest disturbances and carbon removals from forest growth
+Displays the net flux of greenhouse gases from forests, calculated as the difference between gross forest greenhouse gas emissions from stand-replacing forest disturbances and gross carbon removals from forest growth

 cautions